model-checking/kani-verifier-blog/_posts/2024-01-29-safety-of-methods-for-numeric-primitive-types.md

     unchecked_mul_i32_edge_neg, i32::MIN, i32::MIN / 2
 );
 ```
-**FIXME: A deeper explanation for "critical ranges" and "important cases".**
 By focusing on critical ranges, we ensured that the verification process remained tractable while still covering important cases where overflows are likely to occur.

+The critical ranges include :
+- Small Ranges Near Zero: Includes values around 0, where behavior transitions (e.g., sign changes) are more likely to expose issues like underflows.
+- Boundary Checks: Covers the maximum and minimum values `(i32::MAX, i32::MIN)`, ensuring the method handles edge cases correctly.
+- Halfway Points: For instance, from `i32::MAX / 2` to `i32::MAX`.
+This helps validate behavior at large magnitudes.
+For types like i64 and larger, where state space `(2^64 x 2^64 = ~2^128 combinations)` becomes infeasible, narrower ranges or sampling are critical.

 ## Part 2: Verifying Safe APIs
 We also verified safe APIs that internally use the previously verified unsafe methods through the above workflow.

+Why Verify Safe APIs?
+Safe APIs, like widening_mul, leverage internally unsafe operations (e.g., unchecked_mul).
+Even though marked safe, their reliability still depends on the correctness of these underlying operations.
+Verifying them ensures no overflow occurs in the wider type used internally.
+When verifying safe APIs like widening_mul, we consider the underlying unsafe functions and target specific input intervals to ensure correctness across critical ranges, balancing thoroughness with practicality.

 For example, verifying `widening_mul` for `u16`:
 ```rust
 generate_widening_mul_intervals!(u16, u32,
     widening_mul_u16_small, 0u16, 10u16,